-American Crazy quilts at the height of the fashion (1880s-1890s) were high style, made using luxury fabrics, and embellished with embroidery.
-These were a true departure from previous American quilt styles that relied on pieced geometric or appliquéd naturalistic patterns assembled in grid or medallion formats.
-Crazy quilts dispensed with some of these conventions and attempted completely random designs.
+High style American Crazy quilts at the height of the fashion (1880s-1890s) were made using luxury fabrics, and embellished with embroidery.
+Though pieced on a foundation fabric like Log Cabin quilts, these were a true departure from previous American quilt styles that relied on pieced geometric or appliquéd stylized patterns based on natural forms assembled in grid or medallion formats.
+Crazy quilts dispensed with some of these conventions, as makers attempted completely random designs.

-Hybrid quilts, combining Crazy quilt elements with Log Cabin blocks, for example, or a freer piecing of repeat-block patterns appeared simultaneously with the high-style Crazy quilts, raising—but not answering—the question of which came first.
+Americans were more likely than their British counterparts, who tended to work on one large piece, to construct and join blocks of Crazy patchwork in a grid to make a quilt.
+In addition, hybrid quilts—those combining Crazy quilt elements with Log Cabin blocks, for example, or a freer piecing of repeat-block patterns—appeared simultaneously to the high-style Crazy quilts, raising—but not answering—the question of which came first.

-Some makers created humble utilitarian quilts still characterized by asymmetry, irregularity, and randomness even after the fashion for the high-style quilts waned.
-These “vernacular” interpretations possessed the essence of Crazy quilts, but were made of durable wools and cottons with little or no embellishment.
-Also, fabric printers offered pre-printed Crazy patchwork (“cheater cloth” in today’s parlance) that afforded one the possibility of showing their good taste in a Crazy quilt that took comparatively little time to make.
+By 1890, Americans had begun to craft humbler interpretations of the Crazy quilt style.
+Still characterized by asymmetry, irregularity, and randomness, these “vernacular” interpretations possessed the essence of Crazy quilts, but were made of durable wools and cottons, with sparse or no embellishment, and were large enough for use on beds.
+Also, by 1890, fabric printers offered pre-printed Crazy patchwork (“cheater cloth” in today’s parlance) that afforded makers the possibility of demonstrating their good taste in a Crazy quilt that took comparatively little time to make.